 One of the basic needs of human beings, apart from food and water, is love and affection.
 We all at some point look for a person who loves us, cares for us, has fun with us and grows with us.
 A passionate relationship is something we all desire.
 As a matter of fact, most marriages begin with couples casually dating.

-Dating is like the foundation of all the essential elements of a marriage; trust, love, understanding, supporting one another, playfulness, decision making- it all begins when you first start dating the person.
+Couples dating is like the foundation of all the essential elements of a marriage; trust, love, understanding, supporting one another, playfulness, decision making- it all begins when you first start dating the person.

 People find it impulsive and risky to jump right into marriage before knowing the person well.
 And dating helps you do just that; know the person you could be spending your rest of the life with.